 Q: Does Special Music School have a high school?

 A: Yes.
-Beginning in the fall of 2013, SMS will expand into the high school grades at the Martin Luther King, Jr. Educational Complex.
+SMS expanded into the high school grades at the Martin Luther King, Jr. Educational Complex in thein the fall of 2013.
 Click here for information.

 Q: If my child applied the previous year and did not get accepted, is his/her application valid for the following year?